1997 Canadian National Soccer League season: Summary

 The number of clubs participating in the 1997 season remained at seven with several notable additions and departures.
-The additions revolved around the merger between the Canadian International Soccer League (Puma League) and the Canadian National Soccer League (CNSL) which enabled the CNSL to replace the departing clubs.
-The merger marked the return of Toronto Croatia, Hamilton White Eagles, along with the addition of Kosova Albanians as a new entry.
+The additions revolved around the merger between the Canadian International Soccer League (Puma League) and the Canadian National Soccer League (CNSL), which enabled the CNSL to replace the departing clubs.
+The merger marked the return of Toronto Croatia and Hamilton White Eagles, along with the addition of Kosova Albanians.
 The Caribbean Stars opted against joining the CNSL as it lacked the financial resources to compete in the league.
-The departing clubs were Oakville Canadian Western while Scarborough Astros merged with North York Talons and played their home matches in North York, and Scarborough.
+The departing clubs were Oakville Canadian Western, while Scarborough Astros merged with North York Talons and played their home matches in North York and Scarborough.

-A notable absentee was Toronto Italia an entity with a historical significance in Canadian soccer.
-The departure stemmed from a variety of issues originally with the Ontario Soccer Association's decision to decertify the CNSL, and a feud involving Toronto Croatia over an alleged debt from the 1995 season.
-As the USISL A-League expanded to include the Toronto Lynx the CNSL began to automatically serve as an unofficial feeder system with Italia's head coach Peter Pinizzotto, and several CNSL players being recruited to the Lynx's inaugural roster.
-The league would ultimately receive this official recognition in the 2002 season under its successor league as both parties would form a player exchange program.
-Throughout the regular season, controversies abounded as a league meeting was convened in the final quarter of the season, which resulted in the suspension of Hamilton, and North York for the remainder of the season.
-The primary reason for their suspension revolved around the harassment of match officials, and unpaid league fees and fines.
+A notable absentee was Toronto Italia, an entity with historical significance in Canadian soccer.
+The departure stemmed from a variety of issues, originally with the Ontario Soccer Association's decision to decertify the CNSL, and a feud involving Toronto Croatia over an alleged debt from the 1995 season.
+As the USISL A-League expanded to include the Toronto Lynx, the CNSL began to automatically serve as an unofficial feeder system, with Italia's head coach Peter Pinizzotto and several CNSL players being recruited to the Lynx's inaugural roster.
+The league would ultimately receive official recognition in the 2002 season under its successor league, as both parties would form a player exchange program.
+Throughout the regular season, controversies abounded as a league meeting was convened in the final quarter of the season, which resulted in the suspension of Hamilton and North York for the remainder of the season.
+The primary reason for their suspension revolved around the harassment of match officials and unpaid league fees and fines.
 The league meeting also produced a revised schedule where the final five matches were canceled, which allowed the remaining clubs a berth in the postseason.